gravity-ui/playwright-tools/component-tests/README.md

-# Storybook Testing Utilities
+# Component Testing Utilities

-This module provides utilities and fixtures for testing Storybook components with Playwright.
+This module provides utilities and fixtures for Playwright Component Testing.

 ## Utils